 - depression (feeling low, feeling bad about yourself, or feeling hopeless)

-- thoughts of hurting yourself or others, or thoughts of suicide
+- thoughts of hurting yourself or others, or suicide

 Former drug addicts may fall back into drug addiction or overdose.